On the Hilbert geometry of simplicial Tits sets: Statement of the results

-$\delta(\widetilde{X},d)$ is also called the \emph{volume entropy} because it equals the exponential growth rate of the volume of $B(x_0,R)$.
-If $(\widetilde{X},d)$ is the universal covering of a compact non-positively curved Riemaniann manifold, A. Manning \cite{manning} proved that the topological entropy of the geodesic flow of $X$ equals $\delta(\widetilde{X},d)$.
-This result easily generalizes to geodesic flows of convex projective manifolds.
+where $B(x_0,R)$ is the ball of radius $R$ centered at $x_0$. \end{definition} This notion originally arose from the case where $(\widetilde{X},d)$ is the universal covering of a compact non-positively curved Riemaniann manifold $X$ and $\Gamma=\pi_1(X)$.
+In this case the above growth rate is independent of the choice of $x_0$ and equals the topological entropy of the geodesic flow on the unit tangent bundle of $X$ \cite{manning}.
+This result easily generalizes to geodesic flows of compact convex projective manifolds endowed with the Hilbert metric (see \cite{crampon}).
+For this reason, we refer to the orbit growth rate as the \emph{entropy} and omit $x_0$ in the notation.

-M. Crampon \cite{crampon} proved that for any properly convex open set $\Omega\subset\mathbb{P}^n$ which covers a manifold with convex projective structure, we have